 You might also notice several saltwater species in the list above.
 Fishing for saltwater game is often synonymous with windy conditions.
 While it may differ from one model to the next, most 8wt rods are often moderate-fast to very-fast action which allows them to load fast and cut through the wind.
 That said, if you’re chucking heavy flies, especially in wind, wear sunglasses for eye protection!

 The main point, and what we want to get across, is that an 8wt rod might not fit every application perfectly, but they’re versatile enough to cover a lot of different fishing scenarios and deserve a spot in your outfit.
 The crew here at FlyRods.com each have an 8 wt in our quiver, and we always enjoy using them.
+The seasoned large game angler will tell you, there are a ton of 8 weight fly rod uses!

 Key components of a quality 8wt fly rod